770-3 MINOR PARENTS

 770-3 E. LIVE-AT-HOME GOOD CAUSE DETERMINATION

-Good cause determinations occur when the minor parent claims that living with his or her parent(s), legal guardian, or other adult relative is not appropriate.
+Good cause determination occur when the minor parent claims that living with his or her parent(s), legal guardian, or other adult relative is not appropriate.
 The Minor Parent Coordinator or Work Services case manager will assist the minor parent in obtaining the information necessary to demonstrate good cause.
 Based on the information obtained, the Minor Parent Coordinator will decide if the minor parent has good cause to waive the live-at-home requirement.
-If the minor parent is referred to a Work Services case manager, the Minor Parent Coordinator will use the information provided by the Work Services case manager and the Work Services case manager’s recommendation in the good cause determination.
+If the minor parent is referred to a Work Services case manager, the Minor Parent Coordinator will used the information provided by the Work Services case manager and the Work Services case manager's recommendation in the good cause determination.

 This evaluation may include a home visit to the minor parent's current residence and to the home(s) of the minor parent's parent(s), legal guardian, or other adult relative(s).
 The Minor Parent Coordinator may approve temporary living arrangements for up to 60 days while the good cause assessment is occurring.